-Higher National Certificate in Architectural Design Technology Higher National Diploma in Architectural Design Technology BSc (Ord.)
-Architectural Design Technology BSc (Hons) Architectural Design Technology В Intellectual skills: B1 Apply, present and communicate solutions to a variety of design scenarios.
-Selectively apply, present and defend solutions to a variety of design scenarios.
-Select, synthesise and defend, solutions to a variety of design scenarios.
+Higher National Certificate in Construction Technology Higher National Diploma in Construction Management BSc (Ord.)
+Construction Management BSc (Hons) Construction Management В Intellectual skills: B1 Identify the aims and objectives of research and demonstrate the ability to collect, organise and critically evaluate data.
+Apply research and demonstrate the ability to collect, organise and critically evaluate data.
 B2 Present in a professional, concise and accurate fashion findings from research and practical investigations. В3 Identify own learning needs and undertake personal development, evaluating achievements against targets.
 Review and identify own learning needs and undertake personal development, evaluating achievements against targets.
-Review and critically analyse own learning needs and undertake personal development, evaluating achievements against targets. В4 Describe social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.
+Critically review and identify own learning needs and undertake personal development, evaluating achievements against targets. В4 Discuss social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.
 Evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.
 Critically evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.

-Higher National Certificate in Architectural Design Technology Higher National Diploma in Architectural Design Technology BSc (Ord.)
-Architectural Design Technology BSc (Hons) Architectural Design Technology С Subject skills.
-C1 Select appropriate construction technologies for Sustainable Development of the Built Environment Select and apply appropriate construction technologies for Sustainable Development of the Built Environment Critically assess and evaluate appropriate construction technologies for Sustainable Development of the Built Environment C2 Select and utilise an appropriate management technique for a variety of developments.
-Critically assess and apply an appropriate management technique for a variety of developments. С3 Work effectively in teams through appropriate interpersonal relationships utilising group dynamics to agree and assess goals, plans, reviews and progress.
-C4 Communicate professional ethics and values together with the duty of care and corporate responsibility.
-Have an evaluated awareness of professional ethics and values together with the duty of care and corporate responsibility.
+Higher National Certificate in Higher National Diploma in BSc (Ord.)
+BSc (Hons) Construction Technology Construction Management Construction Management Construction Management С Subject skills.
+C1 Select appropriate construction technologies for Sustainable Development of the Built Environment Select and apply appropriate construction technologies for Sustainable Development of the Built Environment Critically appraise, select and apply appropriate construction technologies for Sustainable Development of the Built Environment C2 Select and justify appropriate contractual documentation for a variety of developments.
+Appraise and utilise appropriate contractual documentation for a variety of developments.
+C3 Work effectively in teams through appropriate interpersonal relationships utilising group dynamics to agree and assess goals, plans, reviews and progress.
+C4 Describe professional ethics and values together with the duty of care and corporate responsibility.
+Demonstrate awareness of professional ethics and values together with the duty of care and corporate responsibility.
 Have a critical awareness of professional ethics and values together with the duty of care and corporate responsibility.
-C5 Use appropriate technology, particularly relevant CAD programmes, to design and present Architectural solutions to given scenarios Use appropriate technology, particularly relevant CAD programmes, to evaluate, design and present Architectural solutions to given scenarios Use appropriate technology, particularly relevant CAD programmes, to critically evaluate, design and present Architectural solutions to given scenarios
+C5 Evaluate risk and apply to health and safety and welfare procedures as well as potential development scenarios

-Higher National Certificate in Architectural Design Technology Higher National Diploma in Architectural Design Technology BSc (Ord.)
-Architectural Design Technology BSc (Hons) Architectural Design Technology D. Practical, Professional and Er nployability skills.
-D1 Describe and encourage effective working relationships conducive to conflict avoidance or resolution.
+Higher National Certificate in Construction Technology Higher National Diploma in Construction Management BSc (Ord.)
+Construction Management BSc (Hons) Construction Management D. Practical, Professional and Empl oyability skills.
+D1 Discuss effective working relationships conducive to conflict avoidance or resolution.
+Develop effective working relationships conducive to conflict avoidance or resolution.
 Develop, maintain and encourage effective working relationships conducive to conflict avoidance or resolution.
-Develop, maintain and encourage effective working relationships conducive to conflict avoidance or resolution.
 D2 Use Information Technology to prepare and present information using appropriate media.
 Use Information Technology to prepare and present information using appropriate media.
 Use Information Technology to prepare and present information using appropriate media.
-D3 Communicate to clients the factors affecting developments in the Built Environment Advise clients upon factors affecting developments in the Built Environment Advise clients upon the critical factors affecting developments in the Built Environment D4 Describe an Equal Opportunities and non-discriminatory environment.
-Appreciate, understand and work within an Equal Opportunities and non-discriminatory environment.
-Synthesise the complexities of working within an Equal Opportunities and non-discriminatory environment.
+D3 Describe factors affecting developments in the Built Environment Demonstrate knowledge of factors affecting developments in the Built Environment Advise clients upon factors affecting developments in the Built Environment D4 Understand what constitutes an Equal Opportunities and non-discriminatory environment.
+Understand and work within an Equal Opportunities and non-discriminatory environment.
+Appraise, understand and work within an Equal Opportunities and non- discriminatory environment.'
 D5 Apply effective time and resource management to both group and individual tasks.
 D6 Participate in relevant Professional Body activities including CPD and progression to Chartered Status Participate in relevant Professional Body activities including CPD and progression to Chartered Status Participate in relevant Professional Body activities including CPD and progression to Chartered Status